AurnabIslam/Webstore_/README.md

 ## Website functions
  It lets you creat a user account through which you post ads for sale for differnt products according to their categories.
 User the site please first create a account then post to see your products and you can also remove your only when you're logged in.

+A website similiar to kijiji or flipcart.
+But  a minimized version.